South Africa Counts Votes With ANC Majority On The Line - UrduPoint

 South Africa Counts Votes With ANC Majority On The Line

+Ballot counting was under way Thursday after South Africans queued long into the night to vote in a watershed election that could spell the end of the ANC's 30-year-old unchallenged majority

-Johannesburg, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Ballot counting was underway on Thursday after South Africans queued long into the night to vote in a watershed election, with partial results suggesting the ANC could lose its 30-year-old unchallenged majority.
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Ballot counting was under way Thursday after South Africans queued long into the night to vote in a watershed election that could spell the end of the ANC's 30-year-old unchallenged majority.

 Counting began in each voting station shortly after polls closed, in some cities long after the planned 9:00 pm (1900 GMT) Wednesday shutdown, with long queues of voters snaking into the night.

-The leftist Economic Freedom Fighters (EFF) was in third place with eight percent of the vote, trailed by former president Jacob Zuma's uMkhonto weSizwe (MK) on seven percent.

-The final results are not expected to be known before the weekend.
+The final result is not expected to be known before the weekend, but observers will scour turnout figures and partial results to predict whether the ruling African National Congress (ANC) has finally lost its overall parliamentary majority.

-If President Cyril Ramaphosa's party is confirmed as dropping below 50 percent for the first time since it came to power in 1994 -- in South Africa's first democratic, post-apartheid election -- it would force him to seek coalition partners if he is to be re-elected to form a new government.
+If President Cyril Ramaphosa's party drops below 50 percent for the first time since it came to power in 1994 -- in South Africa's first democratic, post-apartheid election -- it will force him to seek coalition partners if he is to be re-elected by parliament to form a new government.

-That would be a historic evolution in the country's democratic journey, which was underlined by newspaper headlines on Thursday.

-"SA on the cusp of shift in politics," read the front page of daily BusinessDay.

 Recent Stories